dmiller903/CompoundHetVIP/README.md

 3. Liftover trio files and individual files from GRCh38 to GRCh37

-4. Remove unplaced sites, ultiallelic sites, and duplicate sites from lifted files
+4. Remove unplaced sites, multiallelic sites, and duplicate sites from lifted files

 5. Separate VCF file into chromosome files, then generate plink files for each chromosome file